 Fertilize Warm-Season Grass

-Fertilizing in the early summer can give your warm-season grass, which grows best at about 70 degrees Fahrenheit, a boost to grow thick and healthy.
-Fertilizing at the right time can make your grass more heat- and drought-resistant.
+Fertilizing in the early summer can boost the growth of your warm-season grass, which grows best at about 70 degrees Fahrenheit, to thick and healthy.
+At the right time, fertilizing can also make your grass more heat- and drought-resistant.

-However, if you apply too much, you run the risk of burning your lawn.
-Grass already gets stressed during these months, so maintain caution when applying it.
-Use a fertilizer formulated specially for summer feedings, and follow the instructions exactly.
+However, if you apply too much, you risk burning your lawn.
+Grass already gets stressed during these months, so exercise caution when applying fertilizer.
+Use a fertilizer formulated specially for summer feedings and follow the instructions exactly.

 Mow High